BSC® Solutions

 What Is a Clinical Events Committee?

 A Clinical Events Committee (CEC) is an independent panel of clinical experts that adjudicates adverse events, neurological status, protocol deviations, and other critical endpoints in clinical trials.
-Its purpose is to ensure consistent, objective assessment of trial data and help minimize (intentional or unintentional) investigator bias or sponsor influence.
+Its purpose is to ensure consistent, objective assessment of trial data and help minimize investigator bias or sponsor influence.

 Why This Matters for Device Sponsors: